MennahMabrouk/Intro_to_Comp_Neuro/README.md

 **Objectives**:
 - Introduce tools that are essential for starting work in computational neuroscience.
 - It includes pre-requisite knowledge such as
-  -   programming with Python, linear algebra, calculus, statistics, and basic neuroscience.
+  -   Programming with Python
+  -   Linear Algebra
+  -    Calculus
+  -    Statistics
+  -    Basic Neuroscience

 # Course materials